arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

 ### Reference:

-Getting started with RPI Pico W: https://projects.raspberrypi.org/en/projects/get-started-pico-w
+**A really good guide on getting started with RPI Pico W: https://projects.raspberrypi.org/en/projects/get-started-pico-w**

 You will need to flash the Pico W with MicroPython firmware.
 You can find the firmware here: https://micropython.org/download/rp2-pico/